MiloszKrajewski/dnug-rx/doc/slides/index.md

     TaskContinuationOptions.OnlyOnRanToCompletion);
 ```

-When `task` finishes it does not deliver value, it calls continuation with information saying "yup, it's finished".
+When `task` finishes it does not deliver value,<br>
+it calls continuation with information saying "yup, it's finished".

 ---